-The Maker-Breaker domination game (MBD game for short) was studied for the first time in [15].
+The Maker-Breaker domination game (MBD game for short) was studied for the first time in [11].
 The game is played on a graph G by two players.
-To be consistent with the naming from the usual and well-investigated domination game [4] (see also [6, 14, 22, 25, 26, 30]), the players are named Dominator and Staller.
-They are selecting vertices alternately, always selecting a vertex that has not yet been chosen.
+To be consistent with the naming from the usual and well-investigated domination game [3] (see also [4, 10, 18, 20, 21, 25]), the players are named Dominator and Staller.
+They are selecting vertices alternatively, always selecting a vertex that has not yet been chosen.
 Dominator wins the MBD game on G if at some point the set of vertices already selected by him forms a dominating set of G, that is, a set D such that every vertex not in D has a neighbor in D. Otherwise Staller wins, that is, she wins if she is able to select all the vertices from the closed neighborhood of some vertex.

-Just as the total domination game [19] (see also [3, 8, 20, 21, 24]) followed the domination game, we introduce here the Maker-Breaker total domination game (MBTD game for short).
+Just as the total domination game [15] (see also [2, 6, 16, 17]) followed the domination game, we introduce here the Maker-Breaker total domination game (MBTD game for short).
 The rules of the MBTD game are much the same as those of the MBD game, except that Dominator wins on G if he can select a total dominating set of G, that is, a set D such that every vertex of G has a neighbor in D, and Staller wins if she can select all the vertices from the open neighborhood of some vertex.
-Although the definition of the total domination game is quite similar to the definition of the domination game, it turned out that the two games are in several aspects significantly different.
-For instance, the recent characterization of perfect graphs for the domination game is very involved, while the corresponding one for the total domination game is quite straighforward, see [9].
-Hence one can expect a similar phenomenon for the relation between the MBD game and MBTD game.

-The MBTD game can be, just as the MBD game, seen as a particular instance of the Maker-Breaker game introduced in 1973 by Erdős and Selfridge [16].
+The MBTD game can be, just as the MBD game, seen as a particular instance of the Maker-Breaker game introduced in 1973 by Erdős and Selfridge [12].
 The game is played on a hypergraph H. One of the player, Maker, wins if he is able to select all the vertices of one of the hyperedges of H, while the other player, Breaker, wins if she is able to keep Maker from doing so.
-There is an abundant literature on this topic, see the books of Beck [1] and of Hefetz et al. [18] for related surveys, and also [2, 10] for the biased version of the Maker-Breaker game.
+There is an abundant literature on this topic, see the books of Beck [1] and of Hefetz et al. [14] for related surveys.
+The MBTD game played on a graph G can be interpreted as a Maker-Breaker game, where the hypergraph H has the same vertices as G and the hyperedges are the open neighborhoods of the vertices of G. Then Maker becomes Staller and Breaker is renamed to Dominator .
+For more links between hypergraphs and the MBTD game see recent studies of the (total) domination game on hypergraphs [5, 6].